 The major aspect of grain-fed cows’ diet is the cows are fed on grains such as corn, sorghum, cottonseed, and soy.

-As grain-based feeds are not a species-appropriate diet, the ethics of feeding cattle food which is likely to make them sick.
+As grain-based feeds are not a species-appropriate diet, the ethics of feeding cattle food is likely to make them sick.

-However, many non-grass plants are also found in pastures, including legumes like alfalfa, vetch, sainfoin, and bird’s foot trefoil as well as red, white, and crimson clover.
+However, many non-grass plants are also found in pastures, including legumes like alfalfa, vetch, sainfoin, and bird’s foot trefoil, as well as red, white, and crimson clover.
 Depending on the season and region of the country, 100% grass-fed cows may have eaten a mixed variety of the plants above, along with other naturally occurring vegetation.
 (5)

-What is CLA?
+Grain-fed vs. grass fed ghee: What is CLA?
 What is the significance of grass fed milk for CLA?

 CLA (conjugated linoleic acid) is a type of fat associated with a wide variety of health benefits, including immune and inflammatory system support, better bone mass, better-quality blood sugar regulation, lower body fat, abridged risk of heart attack, and successfully maintaining the right amount of lean body mass.